-This is an online course delivered during the first work term.
+During this online course, students complete a list of shipboard automation and controls projects while working on their first work term.
+These projects are submitted electronically for evaluation.
 The course material supplements the engineering knowledge presented in the student's Transport Canada Training Record Book.
-The material relates to shipboard automation and controls.